mathiasvr/betaflight-deciphered/README.md

 - Default: `1500`
 - Allowed: `750` - `2250`

+TODO: Servo midpoint

 ## `servo_pwm_rate`
 - Default: `50`
 - Allowed: `50` - `498`

+Output frequency (in Hz) servo pins.
+When using tricopters or gimbal with digital servo, this rate can be increased.
+Max of 498Hz (for 500Hz pwm period), and min of 50Hz.
+Most digital servos will support for example 330Hz.

 ## `servo_lowpass_hz`
 - Default: `0`